 Replacing front parking lamp/turn signal bulbs

-1. Make sure the headlamp control is in the OFF position and open the hood.

-2. Remove the cover panel at the front of the engine compartment.

-3. Remove the bulb socket from the lamp assembly by turning counterclockwise (inboard).
+- 1. Make sure the headlamp control is in the OFF position and open the hood. - 2.
+Remove the bulb socket from the lamp assembly by turning counterclockwise. - 3.
+Pull the bulb straight out of the socket.